kxxholee/Catppuccin-Banner/README.md

 ### Examples

-Each commands below creates Dark/Light theme images of the banner of this repository.
-See results of [Mocha theme image](./assets/Catppuccin-Banner-Dark.jpg) and also [Latte theme image](./assets/Catppuccin-Banner-Light.jpg)
+Below are commands to create Dark/Light theme banner images for this repository.
+Check out the [Mocha theme image](./assets/Catppuccin-Banner-Dark.jpg) and the [Latte theme image](./assets/Catppuccin-Banner-Light.jpg)

 1. Dark theme banner